OpenBuildings/jam/guide/jam/associations.md

 ?>
 ```

 This happens because $customer and $order->customer are two different in-memory representations of the same data, and neither one is automatically refreshed from changes to the other.
-Jerry provides the `inverse_of` option so that you can inform it of these relations:
+Jam provides the `inverse_of` option so that you can inform it of these relations:

 ```php
 <?php